-Robert Taitz is a Partner in Tyson & Mendes’ San Francisco office.
+Robert Taitz is a Partner in Tyson & Mendes’ Northern California office.
 His practice focuses primarily on general liability and commercial litigation.
 Mr. Taitz has extensive litigation experience, including representing individuals and businesses in California state and federal district courts.

 Mr. Taitz has experience in litigating various insurance defense matters including personal injury, premises liability, product liability, construction defect, insurance bad faith and insurance fraud, and transportation related matters.
 Mr. Taitz also has expertise in the transportation industry and has represented some of the largest cargo carriers in the country in commercial litigation matters.
 He has successfully argued before both the 9th Circuit Court of Appeals and the 5th Circuit Court of Appeals on transportation related issues.

 Mr. Taitz earned his B.A. in Business Economics from the University of California at Santa Barbara and earned his J.D. from Hastings College of the Law.

 In his free time, Mr. Taitz enjoys spending time with his wife and three children.
 He enjoys hiking, bike riding, movies, and casual dining.